 layout

-keyword will split the current template into the header and footer
+The content directive splits the current template into the header and footer of a layout.

-directive is not yet supported for a template that contains the content
+The params directive is not yet supported for a template that contains the content directive.

-The syntax of a content template is as follows:
+The syntax of a layout template is as follows:

 HEADER CONTENT HERE